psu13/mutable-hakyll/posts/sept-shorts.md

 - Plug it into the wall and hold your phone near it so that it can set itself up using NFC.

 - Just kidding that shit never works.
-So unplug it from the wall and turn it over on it's ass and take a picture of a small 4 digit code that has been silk-screened on the bottom of the device in a 7pt font in beige lettering that exactly matches the beige color of the body of the device.
+So unplug it from the wall and turn it over on its ass and take a picture of a small 4 digit code that has been silk-screened on the bottom of the device in a 7pt font in beige lettering that exactly matches the beige color of the body of the device.